 Cracking of concrete foundation elements:

 The only concrete foundation element in a slab-on-foundation is the entire foundation.
 Any slab of concrete is at risk of cracking.
-Cracks need to be reported, but the reality is that cracks and separations in slab foundations are rarely a significant issue.
+Visible cracks need to be reported, but the reality is that cracks and separations in slab foundations are rarely a significant structural issue.

 Cracking of gypsum board walls and ceilings: